project-starch/capstone-sim/README.md

 # The Capstone-RISC-V Spike Simulator SDK

 The Capstone-RISC-V Spike Simulator SDK is based on the [RSS SDK](https://github.com/riscv-zju/riscv-rss-sdk).
-The simulator simulates a RISC-V processor with the Capstone extension.
+The simulator simulates a RISC-V processor with the Capstone-RISC-V extension.
 A Linux kernel is loaded in the normal world and the simulator is started.
-The simulation of Capstone extension follows the [Capstone-RISC-V ISA](https://capstone.kisp-lab.org/specs/) and can be used in the secure world.
+The simulation of Capstone-RISC-V extension follows the [Capstone-RISC-V ISA](https://capstone.kisp-lab.org/specs/).

 The functions of each folder in the project are as follows: